 Newborn Baby Tests and Care

 We understand you have a lot to remember and a lot to do after having a baby.
-Below is useful information about initial tests performed on newborns.
+Below is useful information about initial newborn screening tests performed at all Franciscan Family Birth Centers.
 If you haven’t already selected a regular doctor for your baby, choose a pediatrician here.

 After your baby is born, he or she will be given a newborn hearing test.
 This will involve a health care provider using an instrument called an otoscope to see inside your baby’s ears to check the eardrum and look for signs of problems related to hearing, and is painless for your baby.

 Two common tests are used to screen newborn infants for hearing loss: